 A lookback provision is a private equity or real estate investment agreement clause that gives the investment manager the option to adjust the preferred return in certain circumstances.

 In conclusion, a lookback provision is a clause in an investment agreement that gives the investment manager the option to adjust the preferred return based on the performance of the investment over a specified period of time.
-This provision is used to ensure that the preferred return remains aligned with the actual returns generated by the investment.
+Management uses this provision to ensure the preferred return remains aligned with the actual returns generated by the investment.

 The Catch-Up Provision